-To celebrate the 25th Anniversary of the signing of the Sister City Agreement between Darwin and Haikou, the Haikou Sister City Community Committee hosted a delegation led by Mr Han Bin, Director General of the Haikou Foreign Affairs Office, and his party, Xie Jiangbo, Deputy Division Chief, Sister Cities and International Exchanges Division of the Haikou Foreign Affairs Office, and Chen Xuebo international award winning public artist.
+To celebrate the 25th Anniversary of the signing of the Sister City Agreement between Darwin and Haikou, the Haikou Sister City Committee hosted an inbound delegation.
+Led by Mr Han Bin, Director General of the Haikou Foreign Affairs Office, the delegation included Xie Jiangbo, Deputy Division Chief, Sister Cities and International Exchanges Division of the Haikou Foreign Affairs Office, and Chen Xuebo International Award Winning Public Artist.

-The itinerary included several site visits, a 25th anniversary dinner and formal meetings with Lord Mayor, Minister for Business, the Office of Asian Engagement, Trade and Investment, Darwin High School and the Donghe Lui Chinese Director of the Confucius Institute, Charles Darwin University.
+The itinerary included several site visits, a 25th anniversary dinner and formal meetings with the Lord Mayor, Minister for Business, the Office of Asian Engagement, Trade and Investment, Darwin High School and Mr Donghe Lui Chinese Director of the Confucius Institute, Charles Darwin University.